o-gs/dji-firmware-tools/README.md

 ### comm_mkdupc.py

-DUPC Packet Builder with hex string output.
+DUML Packet Builder with hex string output.

-This tool can build a proper DUPC packet containing given header fields and payload.
+This tool can build a proper DUML packet containing given header fields and payload.
 The packet will be outputed in hexadecimal form.
 List of known commands and the look of expected payloads can be found in Wireshark dissectors described below.